nextcloud/all-in-one/readme.md

     <summary>For a AIO setup in Docker on a Synology NAS, there are a few adjustments necessary to make it run well, especially when running the integrated reverse proxy or firewall.</summary>

-The main issue is that installing AIO through the **Docker GUI doesn't work**, so you need to either use SSH or create a user-defined script task in the task scheduler as the user 'root' and run it.
+The main issue is that installing AIO through the **Synology Docker GUI doesn't work**, so you need to either use SSH or create a user-defined script task in the task scheduler as the user 'root' and run it.
 Before you start make sure to create two folders on you NAS `/volume1/docker/nextcloud/data` `/volume1/docker/nextcloud/backup`

 The compose script without reverse proxy